 Developer shall maintain existing ITS communications functionality during construction activities.
-Developer shall coordinate with Utility Owner(s) and ensure that power service is available for permanent ITS systems.

 17.3.2 Salvaging Existing Items

 TxDOT reserves the right to require Developer, at any time to salvage and deliver to a location designated by TxDOT within the TxDOT District in which the Project is located, any TxDOT-owned equipment and materials in an undamaged condition.
 TxDOT reserves the right to require Developer to salvage and deliver to a reasonable location designated by TxDOT any ITS equipment and materials in an undamaged condition.